 In outdoor recreation, as in most pursuits, names and terms are important:

 ‘[A] tramper is apt to shudder at being referred to as a “hiker”, for in this country the word “hiker” refers only to the hitchhiker who roams the road and thumbs a ride from passing motorists.’
 1

-The first Europeans to take to the back country were explorers, missionaries, surveyors, botanists, geologists and prospectors.
+The first Europeans to take to the backcountry were explorers, missionaries, surveyors, botanists, geologists and prospectors.
 In many places they followed Māori paths.
-European pioneers who wanted to get somewhere would often walk, especially in rough terrain that horses could not traverse.
+European pioneers who needed to get somewhere would often walk, especially in rough terrain that horses could not traverse.
 It is difficult to say when this was first seen as recreation.
-Romantic notions of sublime nature, popular in England in the 1800s, are common in the journals of these early travellers, and this love of wild landscapes gave rise to many tramping clubs.
+Romantic notions of sublime nature, popular in England in the 1800s, are common in the journals of these early travellers, and in the 20th century this love of wild landscapes gave rise to many tramping clubs.

-The introduction of deer and trout in the late 1800s attracted hunters and anglers to the hills, and mountaineers began to look to the high peaks.
+The introduction of deer and trout in the late 19th century attracted hunters and anglers to the hills, and mountaineers began to look to the high peaks.
 For others, the experience of being in the hills was enough, and friends would band together for excursions.

 It was natural that tramping clubs soon formed.
 The first was the Tararua Tramping Club, established in 1919 in Wellington.
 Others sprang up.
-Members would build huts, cut tracks and organise group trips.
-The groups also fostered leadership and camaraderie, and taught skills such as navigating, putting up tents and making fires.
+Members built huts, cut tracks and organised group trips.
+Clubs fostered leadership and camaraderie, and taught skills such as navigating, putting up tents and making fires.
 A few people in one club occasionally tramped naked.
-Some clubs were also political, lobbying for access to wild lands and the conservation of land.
+Some clubs were also political, lobbying for access to wild lands and their conservation.